Meldon Viaduct railway station: Reopening

 A new station at Meldon Quarry was opened during 2000 by Dartmoor Railway to act as the terminus of a passenger service from Okehampton.
 It has a single platform adjacent to the former up line but situated slightly nearer to Okehampton than the former Staff Halt.
 It is an entirely new construction unrelated to the previous Halt.
 The station was further improved in 2002 with the installation of concrete platform walling and a wooden platform shelter in BR Southern Region style and colour scheme.
 In 2015 the station was renamed Meldon Viaduct.
-It is the current western terminus of Dartmoor Railway heritage passenger services to Okehampton and Sampford Courtenay.
+It was the western terminus of Dartmoor Railway heritage passenger services to Okehampton and Sampford Courtenay prior to the reintroduction of regular National railway services between Exeter and Okehampton.
 The station has no motor vehicle access but does have excellent pedestrian and cycle access via The Granite Way Cycleway, part of Devon Coast to Coast Cycle Route, and has links to Dartmoor via the local footpath network.
-There is a buffet situated near the station in a former SR electric multiple unit buffet car.
-The car overlooks Meldon Viaduct and the surrounding valleys.
+From 2010 to 2013 there was a buffet situated near the station in a former SR electric multiple unit buffet car.
+The car overlooked Meldon Viaduct and the surrounding valleys.

 British American Railway Services Ltd, a new company created by Iowa Pacific Holdings of Chicago, became the new owner of the Dartmoor Railway on 4 September 2008.
 The company will develop freight, passenger and tourist services on the railway.
 Train services were suspended after the last train on 29 September 2019.

 The station was last open to passenger services at the end of September 2019.
 Dartmoor Railway CIC went into administration in February 2020 and has now been wound up.
 The line was purchased by Network Rail from Aggregate Industries in June 2021 and regular services resumed in November 2021 between Exeter and Okehampton.
 The line beyond Okehampton to Meldon is currently out of use with Meldon Viaduct station now being owned by Network Rail.
 Although out of use it remains the only railway station with a connection to the national network situated within Dartmoor National Park.